Mec-iS/fullstack-nanodegree-conference/README.md

     ]
   }
 </pre>
-With a request body like this (asking for all the conference in the month of April), any user can query directly the datastore with any filter(s) she(he wants.
+With a request body like this (asking for all the conference in the month of April), any user can query directly the datastore with any filter(s) she/he wants.

--- On the Session objects it could be useful to have a query on a particular highlight for a particular Conference:
+-- Query 1: On the Session objects it could be useful to have a query on a particular highlight for a particular Conference:
 ```
 ...
 highlight = request.highlight
 sessions1 = Session.query(Session.conference == ndb.Key(urlsafe=request.conferenceKey)).filter(Session.highlights == highlight)
 ...
 ```

--- Another query can be one that let the user to get all the sessions in the same say of a Conference, ordered by startTime
+-- Query 2: Another query can be one that let the user to get all the sessions in the same say of a Conference, ordered by startTime
 ```
 ...
 date = datetime.strptime('2015-4-24', "%Y-%m-%d").date()